tty-pt/metal/README.md

 # Description
-This is Linux (or part of it) compiled to JS.
+This is Linux (or part of it) compiled to JS, it is also a toolchain you can use to compile your own C code to Javascript, using mostly POSIX tools, LLVM+clang and binaryen.

-The standard libraries and everything needed to start compiling C to JS.
+Other things used to build metal.tar.gz are Linux, compilerrt and musl.

 No one can destroy the Metal.
 I saw the talk.